 A COMMUNITY ART PROJECT THAT PAIRS STRANGERS TOGETHER FOR A ONE-ON-ONE MEAL.

 coming to berkeley march 2019.

 Featured on PBS and NPR as the “anti-echo chamber experience” the project is now running in the Bay Area as a Print Public project at Kala Art Institute.
 The project previously ran in the Midwest at Bemis Center for Contemporary Arts.

 Why lunch?
 Why now?
-As we live in an age of social media, some critics suggest we're now all living in our own echo chambers, surrounded by people just like ourselves.
+As we live in an age of digital media, some critics suggest we're now all living in our own echo chambers, surrounded by people just like ourselves.